EsraaAbuAmer/BrightSide/README.md

 I’d love to hear your thoughts, suggestions, or feedback!
 Feel free to open an issue or reach out directly.
 Contributions are welcome!

-You can customize the placeholders like `[Video Link]` or `[repository link]` with the actual links before uploading it.
-Let me know if you need help with any changes!